 - Current and valid IELTS or TOEFL results

 - Relevant certificates and supporting documents relating to academic and non-academic achievements, extra-curricular activities inside and outside College

 - Ask a professor at this college who is familiar with your work to write a letter of recommendation for you and to submit it directly to College Office by the application deadline.

 - Attend an interview.

 Successful candidates will be:

-- individually notified by the International Office and
+- individually notified by the Admissions and International Affairs Office; and

-For administrative questions relating to the exchange programme, please contact:
+For questions relating to the exchange programme, please contact: